-Prof. John Hattie describes the importance of both setting learning intentions AND sucess criteria in the YouTube video: Learning Intentions and Success Criteria.
+Prof. John Hattie describes the importance of both setting learning intentions AND success criteria in the YouTube video: Learning Intentions and Success Criteria.
 He highlights the importance of showing students what success looks like.

 The Australian Institute for Teaching and School Leadership (AITSL) summarises success criteria on their web site.

 In Writing Measurable Learning Outcomes (2007), Osters and Tui write that to achieve a learning outcome, students need precise information about what they must be able to demonstrate.
 The authors provide a number of examples of measurable learning outcomes for programs and students.

 In Word Study in Action Success Criteria (developed by Canadian Curriculum Services), a teacher exemplifies how to involve students in identifying success criteria.

 Read "What are rubrics and why are they important?" by Brookhart (2013).
 This article discusses why rubrics are an important and useful tool for students and teachers.
 It includes several examples indicating how the level of detail can vary according to the purpose.
 The final section explains how rubrics are useful for teachers, ongoing programs and students.